zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/callj/README.md

 If **JBCJVMLIB** is not yet defined, set it to the jvm library from the same java version the class(es) is being compiled.

-If you get a return code of "6" and you can successfully test your class/method using generic java check that your method only has a String as the argument and also returns a String.
+If you get a return code of "6" and you can successfully test your class/method using generic java, check that your method only has a String as the argument and also returns a String.